SOME DIBBLE HISTORY

 The Story

 This is the story of one branch of the Dibble family.
 Dibble is, in fact, a fairly uncommon name.
-But in a world of six billion humans, even the uncommon names are borne by hundreds of thousands of people.
+But in a world of seven billion humans, even the uncommon names are borne by hundreds of thousands of people.
 Our branch of the Dibble tree encompasses, by now, about 1,000 souls, living and dead.

 This is such an American story.
 In its embrace of the icons of United States history--the patrician English line, the hardy Northern European plains settlers, and the late-arriving, secretive immigrants whose names are full of consonants and mystery--it is almost ridiculously stereotypical.